-Once a year, Alaska Wilderness League, the Sierra Club, the Wilderness Society and the National Audubon Society work with other organizations in the Alaska Coalition to hold Alaska Wilderness Week, an activism and leadership training in Washington, DC.
-Attendees learn more about issues impacting public land and waters in Alaska including industrial threats to these areas and how global warming – which Alaska is experiencing at a disproportionately high rate – already affects wild lands and waters, wildlife populations and Alaska Native communities, and hear first-hand accounts of experiences in the Arctic National Wildlife Refuge.
+Once a year, Alaska Wilderness League hosts Alaska Wilderness Week, an activism and leadership training in Washington, DC.
+Attendees learn about issues impacting public lands and waters in Alaska including industrial threats to these areas and how global warming – which Alaska is experiencing at a disproportionately high rate – already affects wild lands and waters.
+They also learn about wildlife populations and Alaska Native communities, and hear first-hand accounts of experiences in the Arctic National Wildlife Refuge.

-Please note: there is a significant amount of walking involved in participating in Wilderness Week.
-You will be walking from our office to both the House and Senate office buildings as well as back and forth between the buildings over the course of three days “storming the Hill.”
+Please note: Wilderness Week involves a significant amount of walking.
+You will walk from our office to both the House and Senate office buildings as well as back and forth between the buildings over the course of three days “storming the Hill.”

 Getting the Training

-By attending grassroots, media, and advocacy trainings and listening to panels comprised of leaders from the conservation and Alaska Native communities, Wilderness Week attendees develop the skills that they need to be effective Alaska advocates and carry the message home to build support for Alaska’s wild lands.
+By attending grassroots, media and advocacy training and listening to panels comprised of leaders from the conservation and Alaska Native communities, Wilderness Week attendees develop the skills that they need to be effective Alaska advocates and carry the message home to build support for Alaska’s wild lands.

 Meeting Your Members of Congress

-Following the training, Wilderness Week activists will have the opportunity to meet with their members of Congress on Capitol Hill to ask them to keep Alaska wild.
+Following the training, Wilderness Week activists will have the opportunity to meet with their members of Congress on Capitol Hill and ask them to keep Alaska wild.

 Taking Your Skills Home

-At the end of the week, attendees will return home equipped with the skills and inspiration to continue volunteering to help protect wild Alaska.
-Attendees are encouraged to create their own plan of action based on the education and outreach techniques learned throughout the week and implement that plan when they get home.
-Attendees are supported throughout the process by the field staff from Alaska Wilderness League who are located across the country.
-Many past attendees have had articles and letters to the editor published in their local papers following their trips to Washington.
+At the end of the week, attendees will return home equipped with the skills and inspiration to continue the work of protecting wild Alaska.
+You are encouraged to create your own plan of action based on the education and outreach techniques learned throughout the week and implement that plan when you get home.
+And you will be supported throughout the process by the Alaska Wilderness League field staff.
+Many past attendees have had articles and letters to the editor published in their local papers following their trips to Washington!